evert/evert.github.com/_posts/2022/2022-01-29-get-request-bodies.md

 can be read during a bathroom break][13].

-Our needs have evolved, why hasn't HTTP?
+Our needs have evolved, has HTTP?
 ----------------------------------------

 I still maintain that even if you're building a REST api, it's good to think